by Sophie Brice, PhD

 About the Author

-Sophie Brice is the Course Coordinator of the Teleaudiology program and researcher in Digital Health at Swinburne University of Technology, alongside developing and delivering Teleaudiology services at Blamey Saunders hears.
-She is a researcher and author in the field of Teleaudiology, now launching the world’s first dedicated global course for hearing care professionals to upskill in Teleaudiology in 2020.
+Sophie Brice is a Digital Health Lead at Swinburne University of Technology, alongside developing and delivering Teleaudiology services at Blamey Saunders hears.
+Curriculum development, educator, researcher and author in Teleaudiology and related practices for hearing and health care professionals.

 The biggest issue I see is getting patients to pay for these services when offered remotely.
 Would it make more sense to sell this as a bundle of services or individually, itemized cost for each type of service?
 One of the biggest problems about ‘unbundling’ devices and services is the fear that patients wont do what’s best and will only pay for the minimum amount of service/care offered.

 How would you suggest these products be offered: different ‘packages’ that include a set number of appointments included in purchase of hearing aids?